taiyuechain/docs/docs/source/taiyuepublic/Mining.md

 ./taipublic  --datadir ./data --config ./data/config  --rpc --rpcaddr 0.0.0.0 --rpcapi "etrue,:net,web3,miner" --mine --remote --coinbase <coinbase> console
 ```

-`taipublic` will listen all ip address when giving `--rpcaddr 0.0.0.0`, you can give the exact ip address that want miner to connect, or `--rpcaddr 127.0.01` only allow the miner running on the host to connect `getrue`.
+`taipublic` will listen all ip address when giving `--rpcaddr 0.0.0.0`, you can give the exact ip address that want miner to connect, or `--rpcaddr 127.0.01` only allow the miner running on the host to connect `taipublic`.

 `taiminer` communicates with `taipublic` on port 8545 .
 You also can change port by giving the [rpcport option](https://github.com/taiyuechain/taipublicchain/wiki/Command-Line-Options)  to `taipublic`.